kamicane/Super-DMG-01/README.md

 - Solder all SMD components on the front side.
 Refer to the [BOM](KiCad/dmg-01-b.csv).
 - Solder the through hole components and the screen connector.
-- If using a stock (or similar) voltage regulator close JP1 and JP2.
 - Solder the auxiliary boards DMG-JACK and DMG-DC-CONV (or use modern replacements).
 - (Optional) solder the usb connector and cut an opening for the usb port in the front shell using the provided [rudimentary jig](3d_models/dmg_usbc_jig.stl).
 - The original DC jack hole can be plugged with this simple [3d printed plug](3d_models/dmg_dc_plug.stl).